Ecotourism

 will enrich your holiday.

-- Your examples of responsible behaviour will go a long way
+responsible behaviour will go a long way

 in showing others in your group that you appreciate local customs and